hazratali/llmbook/aboutme.md

 ---
 layout: page
-title: About
+title: LLMs in Healthcare
-subtitle: LLMs in Healthcare
+subtitle: Call for Book Chapters
 ---

 Large Language Models in Healthcare: Opportunities, Applications, and Challenges.